ddiasfront/nestjs-auth-api/README.md

 ## Simple authentication API
-This app feature a simple authentication proceess using modern technologies available in 2023.
+This API feature a simple authentication proceess using modern technologies available in 2023.

 #